 The benefits of art therapy make it particularly useful in addiction treatment.
 People can’t always convey their emotions with words, often because they themselves don’t know exactly what they are feeling.
 Because art therapy offers a non-verbal way to help individuals express their thoughts and feelings, it is helpful to recovering addicts in helping them practice introspection.
 If an addict has any underlying psychological issues related to their addiction, art therapy can help confront and heal trauma.

 Feelings of shame and reactions of denial often accompany and help to perpetuate addiction.
 Art therapy has a unique ability to help address feelings of shame and denial, as it has been proven to help break down resistance to addiction treatment and build motivation for recovery.
 An art therapist might use fluid mediums to help patients experience the sensation of being out of control to help prompt admission of the need for sobriety.
-Building self-esteem through art therapy also helps lessen the shame of addiction and creative activity can give an individual recovering from addiction regain their sense of control that they might’ve been lacking while struggling with active addiction.
+Building self-esteem through art therapy also helps lessen the shame of addiction and creative activity can give an individual recovering from addiction regain the sense of control that they might’ve been lacking while struggling with active addiction.

 Find Sobriety at Crosspointe Recovery